Every FA Cup third round tie postponed from this weekend

-FA Cup matches postponed – all third round ties called off this weekend
+FA Cup matches postponed – every third round tie called off this weekend

 The cold snap in the UK has caused havoc to the football fixtures up and down the country